The average person doesn’t have enough in savings to pay off a $500 medical bill.

 How many of us are struggling and living paycheck to paycheck?

-Below are 9 tips to get you saving more money each month.
-Enjoy!
+Below are nine tips to get you saving more money each month.
+You can do this!

 1. Prepackaged Foods

 Prepacked foods usually have a ton of added preservatives and other harmful ingredients.